passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.key_pred_ml.md

 ## Work

+### tue 19/09/23

+Their are 3 ways to annotates node (enum rust, hashmap addr to annotation, attribute in dtn struct) => need to homogenise that into hashmap.

+* [ ] split the repo

 ### Fri 18 Aug 2023

 Working on a script to run some torch GNN using torch_geometry.
 We have some code to load 32 annotated graphs and load them into usable ML data (from scipy sparse matrix representation).

 * [ ] Write a script to load all annotated graphs into .pickle version of their networkx equivalent.
 Because just loading graphs into a networkx graph takes around 1min.